kristina-okasova/LLama3.1_Slovak_fine_tune/README.md

 3. `fine_tune_mode.py` - the fine-tuning script
 4. `inference_mode.py` - the script for interaction with the fine-tuned model
 5. `requirements.txt` - the list of all requirements
+6. `adapter_config.json` - configuration of the LoRA adapter for the fine-tune run on the dataset defined by directory name
+7. `adapter_model.safetensors` - values of the LoRA adapter weights for the fine-tune run on the dataset defined by directory name
+8. `special_tokens_map.json` - special tokens for the tokenizer defined by directory name
+9. `tokenizer.json` - vocabulary of the tokenizer defined by directory name
+10. `tokenizer_config.json` - configuration of the tokenizer defined by directory name